jhymani/Cplusplus/AssignmentsFall/P02A/README.md

 Instructions

-I Installed WSL on Windows 11:
+I Installed WSL on Windows 11.

-Open PowerShell as Administrator and run: bash

 After installation, I launched Ubuntu from the Start Menu or by typing wsl in PowerShell/Command Prompt.

-I updated the Ubuntu packages: bash
+I updated the Ubuntu packages.

-sudo apt update
-sudo apt upgrade

-Then I installed ncurses:
+Then I installed ncurses.

-Then I installed the development libraries required for ncurses:
+Then I installed the development libraries required for ncurses.

-bash

-sudo apt install libncurses5-dev libncursesw5-dev
-Create a Simple ncurses "Hello World" Program:
+Then I copied the Simple ncurses "Hello World" Program.

-Then I created a C++ file using a text editor nano:
+Then I created a C++ file using a text editor nano:.

-bash

-nano hello_ncurses.cpp
-Then I wrote the following code in hello_ncurses.cpp: cpp
+Then I copied  the following code in hello_ncurses.cpp.
-Copy code

 #include <ncurses.h>

 int main() {